spear-ai/citizen/README.md

 let angle; // 45 degrees
 ```

-### ¶ cE.Cc: DO use canonical spelling of proper nouns
+### ¶ cE.BR: DO use canonical spelling of proper nouns

 Do use the canonical spelling of proper nouns⁠.